Darkle/BlueLoss-Desktop-App-Windows/README.md

 Download [here](https://github.com/Darkle/LANLost/releases) and install for your OS.

-For users that don't want to run the precompiled binaries, you can clone this repo, then
+For users that don't want to run the precompiled binaries, you can clone this repo, then run the following commands:

+- `npm run createEnvFile`

+- `npm install`

+- `npm start`

 ## Screenshots